Zuzek16/Billards-in-JS/README.md

 ## Billards-in-JS
-A billard game in JS
+A billard game in JS using matter.js for physics

 # Disclaimer!
 The matter.js file is not made my me!
 I included it to make it easier to include in my project!